 Once you have the base copy down e.g. the core pages that outline your products and services, you then need to blog and blog heavily.
 I’ve been so focussed on my “paying” job and our website there, that this website has suffered.
 So I’m making a concerted effort to get some content up here as well.
 This site actually allows me to speak a little more freely, which I like.

 Time is the other component that we have so little of and we need so much more of!
 It’s just a matter of scheduling it in.
 I have two hours in my calendar each Monday morning called “social media”.
 It’s from 7am – 9am each Monday where I scour the web, read the many emails that I subscribe to and never get a chance to look at and with all this inspiration, I blog for my work website.

 In addition, sometimes I just need to write.
 For me, that means getting out of the office, usually at home or perhaps at a favourite cafe.
 I generally use the iPad and I write and write and write.
 We hired a second person in my marketing team and he’s an absolute rock star, a great hire.
-He read all my babble, corrected it and then we’d post it.
+He reads all my babble, corrects it and then we post it.